 And that’s all I have for this week’s Lounge Talk With Laz.
 If you haven’t already, be sure to drop this video a like, and subscribe to the channel if you haven’t already, and I will see you all next week for the latest and greatest in digital marketing and social media news.

 What did you think of this week’s episode of Lounge Talk With Laz?
 I would love to hear your thoughts in the comments section below!
-If you haven’t already, be sure to check out last week’s podcast episode of how to network in the workplace.
+If you haven’t already, be sure to check out last week’s podcast episode of how to network in the workplace or next week’s podcast episode of how to get an interview when applying for a job.

 Equipment That I Use For Podcasting